 A key capability needed for the experiments was the ability to randomly generate MMKP co-design problems for test data.
 For each problem, we also needed to calculate how good AS-CENT's solution was as a percentage of the optimal solution: $\frac{valueof(ASCENTSolution)}{valueof(OptimalSolution)}$.
-For small problems with less than 7 sets per MMKP problem, we were able to use a branch-andbound linear programming (LP) [27] technique built on top of the Java Choco constraint solver (choco-solver.net) to derive the optimal solution.
+For small problems with less than 7 sets per MMKP problem, we were able to use a constraint logic programming (CLP) [32] technique built on top of the Java Choco constraint solver (choco-solver.net) to derive the optimal solution.

-For larger scale problems the LP technique was simply not feasible, e.g., solutions might take years to find.
+For larger scale problems the CLP technique was simply not feasible, e.g., solutions might take years to find.
 For larger problems, we developed a technique that randomly generated MMKP co-design problems with a few carefully crafted constraints so we knew the exact optimal answer.
-Others [1] have used this general approach, though with a different problem generation technique.
+Others [2] have used this general approach, though with a different problem generation technique.

 Ideally, we would prefer to generate completely random problems to test ASCENT.
-We our confident in the validity of this technique, however, for two reasons: (1) the trends we observed from smaller problems with truly random data were identical to those we saw in the data obtained from solving the generated problems and (2) the generated problems randomly placed the optimal items and randomly assigned their value and size so that the problems did not have a structure clearly amenable to the heuristics used by our MMKP approximation algorithm.
-We did not use Akbar's technique [1] because the problems it generated were susceptible to a greedy strategy.
+We are confident in the validity of this technique, however, for two reasons: (1) the trends we observed from smaller problems with truly random data were identical to those we saw in the data obtained from solving the generated problems and (2) the generated problems randomly placed the optimal items and randomly assigned their value and size so that the problems did not have a structure clearly amenable to the heuristics used by our MMKP approximation algorithm.